g-poulos/usv_controller/README.md

 The proportional controller takes as input a point and a desired orientation.
 The platform moves towards the target with linear and angular speed proportional of its distance.
-While the controller is running the platform maintains the target position and orientation.
+While the controller is running, the platform maintains the target position and orientation.

 ```